 Raffles offer high-profit margins.
 Costs are low and proceeds are only limited only by the number of tickets sold.

 A 50/50 raffle can have a snowball effect.
-The more money raised means a larger cash prize for the winner, meaning there is more incentive to purchase a ticket.
-When the prize on offer is a cash prize (rather than unwanted merchandise), you can generally market tickets at a slightly higher price (e.g. $5 instead of $2).
+The more money raised means a larger cash prize for the winner, meaning there is more incentive to buy a ticket.
+When the prize on offer is a cash prize (rather than unwanted merchandise), you can generally market tickets at a higher price (e.g. $5 instead of $2).

 Best of all, you can always increase the number of tickets to sell.